100 Notable alumni of

 -

-Joseph Philip Lombardi is an American professional football coach and former player who is the offensive coordinator for the Denver Broncos of the National Football League (NFL).
-He previously served as the offensive coordinator of the Detroit Lions and Los Angeles Chargers.
+Joseph Philip Lombardi is an American professional football coach and former player who currently serves as a senior offensive assistant for the Baltimore Ravens of the National Football League (NFL).
+He previously served as the offensive coordinator of the Denver Broncos, Detroit Lions, and Los Angeles Chargers.
 Lombardi also previously served as an assistant coach for the Atlanta Falcons.
 He is the grandson of Pro Football Hall of Fame Coach Vince Lombardi.

 -